...information for health professionals

 ✓ adapts to all lifestyles, cultures and budgets, and is suitable for all the family

-✓ encourages slimmers to feel free and relaxed about food, eliminating the distress caused by feelings of guilt, hunger, deprivation and loss of control
+✓ encourages members to feel free and relaxed about food, eliminating distress caused by guilt, hunger, deprivation and loss of control

 ✓ doesn’t ban foods or food groups